Lucky for Life: First and second-prize payouts

-Unlike other American lottery games (the exception being the 10-state Cash4Life) Lucky for Life offers two annuitized prize levels; both are advertised as "lifetime" prizes.
+Unlike other American lottery games, Lucky for Life offers two annuitized prize levels; both are advertised as "lifetime" prizes.
 Beginning with the 2013 game modification, a first-prize winner can choose cash in lieu of the lifetime annuity; second-prize winners also are offered a cash option.
 A first-prize winner, if the annuity is chosen, receives, or shares, the equivalent of "$365,000 a YEAR, FOR LIFE" (the timing of the payments is according to the rules where the ticket was sold), with a 20-year guarantee; if the winner dies, payments continue to the winner's estate.
 Second prize is $25,000 A YEAR, FOR LIFE.

-Lucky for Life's double matrix, used beginning in January 2015, is 5 of 48 white balls and 1 of 18 green "Lucky Balls".
+LFL's double matrix, used beginning in January 2015, is 5 of 48 white balls and 1 of 18 green "Lucky Balls".
 The original, Connecticut-only version, was 4 of 39 white balls and 1 of 19 green balls; hence the name Lucky-4-Life.
 The format upon the change to its current name was 5/40 + 1/21; the 2013 game modification (including the new second "lifetime" prize tier and the introduction of a cash option) had 43 balls in each of the two drums.

 The 5/43 + 1/43 version never produced a top prize-winning ticket; the first winner under the current matrix was sold in South Carolina for the November 19, 2015 drawing.
 The winner, who claimed the prize anonymously under SCEL rules, was the first winner to choose cash in lieu of the annuity for the game's top prize, as all previous top prize winners are receiving their winnings under the game's pre-2013 rules.

-Odds and prizes

-A player wins a prize according to the following chart (effective January 27, 2015):

-† First-prize cash option is $5,750,000; multiple winners share the top prize regardless of payment option(s) chosen.
-Second-prize cash option is $390,000.
-The cash option amounts are decided by a unanimous vote of the LFL lotteries; these amounts are posted at least 30 days before the change(s) occur.

-‡ Second and third prizes also have liability limits.

-The prize pool is approximately 60 percent of sales.

-The overall odds of winning are 1:7.8.

 Participating lotteries

-Twenty-two states and D.C. currently participate in Lucky for Life.
+22 states and D.C. currently participate in LFL.
 Three states formerly participated in the drawing but have since stopped.

 † Original member; game started as Lucky-4-Life.
 Connecticut continues to host the drawings.

-‡ The minimum age to play Lucky for Life in Iowa is 21, while in Nebraska it is 19; elsewhere it is 18.
+‡ The minimum age to play LFL in Iowa is 21, while in Nebraska it is 19; elsewhere it is 18.

 Former members

-Missouri ended sales of Lucky for Life on April 8, 2021, switching to Cash4Life three days later.
+Missouri ended sales of LFL on April 8, 2021, switching to Cash4Life three days later.

-South Carolina and Minnesota left Lucky For Life after the drawing on June 28, 2021.
+South Carolina and Minnesota left LFL after the drawing on June 28, 2021.